-If Jesus didn't rise bodily from the grave, and if His body is still in the tomb, then what reason do we have for believing that the resurrection happened at all?
-Why would anyone ever believe that Jesus really rose from the dead if His body is still there?
-The only resurrection that could prove His claim to be God was a physical resurrection.
+If Jesus didn't rise bodily from the grave and His body is still in the tomb then what reason do we have to believe that He rose from the dead?
+Why would anyone believe that Jesus rose from the dead if His body is still there?
+The only resurrection that can prove His claim to be God is a physical resurrection.
 The body that died had to come back to life.
-If it did not then Christianity is a lie that can save no one.
+If it didn't then Christianity is a lie that can save no one.

-Now, some people might argue that the resurrection is a matter of doctrine, and it can't be proved one way or another.
-I think that belief is a serious error.
-What we really want to know is whether the resurrection is a genuine, historical fact.
-It either did happen, or it didn't:
+Some people might say that the resurrection is a matter of doctrine and it can't be proved one way or another.
+That belief is a serious error.
+We must find out if the resurrection is a genuine, historical fact.
+It either did happen or it didn't: